notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 ## Cost Explorer

 - Visualize, understand, and manage your AWS costs and usage over time
-- Create custom reports that analyze cost and usage data.
+- Create custom reports that analyze cost and usage data
 - Analyze your data at a high level: total costs and usage across all accounts
 - Or Monthly, hourly, resource level granularity
-- Choose an optimal **Savings Plan**(to lower prices on your bill)
+- Choose an optimal **Savings Plan** (to lower prices on your bill)
-- **Forecast usage up to 12 months based on previous usage** - exam question
+- **Forecast usage up to 12 months ahead based on previous usage** - exam question

   ![MONTHLY COST EXPLORER](../images/Cost_Explorer_Monthly_Cost_By_AWS_Service.PNG)